 JAMESJETER is a professional freelance bassoonist in New York City and has an international reputation as a soloist, chamber musician, orchestral player and recording artist.
-He performs principal bassoon with the New Jersey Festival Orchestra (formerly the Westfield Symphony) and Cecilia Chorus Orchestra (NYC) and has performed with the Metropolitan Opera, Opera Orchestra of New York, St. Luke's Chamber Ensemble, Alvin Ailey Dance Co., New York City Symphony, Colorado Music Festival, Twentieth Century Unlimited (Santa Fe, NM) , Double Entendre Ensemble, various Broadway musicals and orchestras in New York, New Jersey and abroad (Italy and Switzerland).
+He performs principal bassoon with the New Jersey Festival Orchestra and has performed with various orchestras in the New York/New Jersey area, including Teatro Grattaciela Opera, Cecilia Chorus, Mid-Atlantic Opera, NY Gilbert & Sullivan Players, Metropolitan Opera, Opera Orchestra of New York, St. Luke's Chamber Ensemble, Alvin Ailey Dance Co., New York City Symphony, Colorado Music Festival, Twentieth Century Unlimited (Santa Fe, NM) , Double Entendre Ensemble, various Broadway musicals and orchestras abroad (Italy and Switzerland).
 He also performed principal bassoon for 'Star Wars in Concert' in 2010 for the orchestra's international tour to Mexico, Canada and the continental U.S..
-He recently was invited to join the Chamber Music Coaching faculty at the 92nd Street YMHA (NYC).
-He will teach/perform again at Blue Lake Fine Arts Camp (July 22-August 17, 2014), his ninth summer at the Camp.
+He currently is on the Chamber Music Coaching faculty at the 92nd Street YMHA (NYC).
+In June, he will teach/perform at Blue Lake Fine Arts Camp again, his eighteenth summer at the Camp.

 The Carnegie Hall Corporation sponsored him in a solo recital as part of its Debuts and Encores Series and he has been a featured concerto soloist with the Arcady Music Festival (ME), Connecticut Chamber Orchestra, Atlantic Sinfonietta (NYC) and the Biel Symphony (Switzerland).